 - Inverted in F.3.A.R. - the successor to the above G2A2 and ASP is given the name "G3A3", but it is not at all related to the Heckler & Koch gun by the same name, instead sharing design details with the Bushmaster ACR and TDI Vector.

 - Most Call of Duty games avert this trope, other than replacing the small print on the guns themselves with more self-referential text (such as Modern Warfare 2's Colt Python having "BRAD ALLENCONDA", a reference to one of the people who modeled the in-game version, written on its barrel).
 Black Ops 2, however, is a partial exception; several of the guns in the game are real weapons and known by either their real names or variations thereof, others are Perfect Dark-like "futurised" versions with made-up names.
-The TDI Kard pistol is given a full-auto mode and called the "KAP-40", the Jian She Type-05 is called a "Chicom CQB" and modified with a rail system and flashlight, and the ubiquitous XM8 was also given rails and called the "M8A1".note
+The TDI Kard pistol is given a full-auto mode and called the "KAP-40", the Jian She Type-05 is given an FMG-9-like railed carry handle/flashlight and called the "Chicom CQB", and the ubiquitous XM8 was also given rails and called the "M8A1".note

 - The Battlefield series tends to avoid this trope, going so far as to use transliterated names like "SVU Snaiperskaya" in Battlefield: Bad Company 2.
 Battlefield 3 does get inventive with abbreviations such as "ACW-R" and "PDW-R" for the Magpul/Bushmaster ACR and PDR, and "M5K" for the Heckler & Koch MP5 Kurz.

 - In Crysis the Korean FY-71 is a reference to the family of painfully-obvious AK-47 knockoffs produced by countries like China.
 To a lesser extent we also have the FELINE, which smacks more than a little of the similarly-named FELIN version of the FAMAS.